axiros/docutools/docs/features/find-pages/index.md

 The adding is done by inspecting the location of the files within the docs tree.

-Usage: :srcref:fn=src/lcdoc/assets/mkdocs/mkdocs.yml,m=lcd-find-pages,t=m

-Example: The Literate Programming [plugin docs](../lp/plugs/overview/) are added to nav via find-pages:
+Example: The Literate Programming [plugin docs](../lp/plugs/) are added to nav via find-pages:

 In this repos's `mkdocs.yml` we have